daveharris/wedding.harris.org.nz/about.md

 ### The Reception

-The reception will be held at [Peppers Parehua Martinborough](http://www.peppers.co.nz/parehua/) where a lunch will be served.
+The reception will be held at [Peppers Parehua, Martinborough](http://www.peppers.co.nz/parehua/) where a lunch will be served.

 <figure class="half">
   <img src="http://www.peppers.co.nz/portals/3/Assets/Parehua/Refresh/666x300-Peppers_Parehua_con.jpg"/>